Online Rock Mixing – Powerful, punchy sound for your track

 What makes a good rock mix?

-A strong rock mix thrives on clear guitars, powerful drums, and a vocal that cuts through the dense sound.
-It still sounds transparent even at high volume – without sounding overcompressed.
-This is where our experience in rock and metal mixing comes in.
+A great rock mix is built on clear, defined guitars, punchy drums, and vocals that cut through even dense arrangements.
+It remains transparent at high playback levels without sounding overcompressed.
+This is exactly where our experience in rock and metal mixing makes the difference.

 How do you deal with loudness in rock mixing?

-Loud is not always loud.
-Since platforms like Spotify normalize loudness, it is not about maximum LUFS – but a mix that even at high volumes via headphones, stereo, or smartphone.
-We therefore test on various systems.
+Loud isn’t always better.
+Since platforms like Spotify normalize loudness, it’s not about maximum LUFS, but about a mix that stays powerful, clear, and punchy even at high volumes on headphones, stereo systems, or smartphones.
+That’s why we test every mix on a wide range of playback systems.

-How does a “heavy sound” arise in rock?
+How does a “heavy sound” emerge in rock?

-The typical “heavy sound” is created by the interplay of a wall of guitars, controlled low-end and dense stereo width.
-Techniques such as Double Tracking, clever EQing and targeted delay give your mix exactly the energy it needs.
+A classic “heavy sound” is created through the interaction of a wall of guitars, a controlled low end, and dense stereo width.
+Techniques such as double tracking, precise EQing, and targeted delay give your mix exactly the energy and impact it needs.

 What is low-end management and why is it important?

-Bass and kick drums often compete for the same frequency range (60–100 Hz).
-Without a clear separation, the mix quickly becomes muddy.
-We ensure precise EQing and phase management to ensure that your song has a strong impact – but doesn’t blur.
+Bass and kick drum often compete within the same frequency range (60–100 Hz).
+Without clear separation, a mix quickly becomes muddy.
+We use precise EQing and phase management to ensure your song hits hard without losing definition.

 What role does recording play in the final mix?

-Even the best mixing can’t be bad Recording Good recordings are the basis for a strong mix.
-If you are unsure, we are happy to offer you a Mix analysis – or give you tips on recording quality in advance.
+Even the best mixing can’t fix a poor recording.
+High-quality recordings are the foundation of a strong mix.
+If you’re unsure, we’re happy to offer a mix analysis or give you practical tips on improving recording quality in advance.

 Why is double tracking so important in rock?

-Two real guitar recordings (not copied!) ensure stereo width and density – especially for rhythm guitars.
-We take care to maintain the natural feel and avoid phase issues.
+Two separate guitar performances (not copied) create real stereo width and density, especially for rhythm guitars.
+We make sure the natural feel is preserved while avoiding phase issues.

-Yes!
-Whether it's emo, indie, Brit rock, punk, alternative, or nu metal – we know the differences.
-Each style has its own soundscape, which we specifically implement in our mixing.
-Just tell us your references or your favorite bands.
+Yes.
+Whether it’s emo, indie, Brit rock, punk, alternative, or nu metal, we understand the nuances of each style.
+Every subgenre has its own sound aesthetic, which we deliberately shape in the mix.
+Just send us your references or favorite bands.

 How do you mix distorted guitars correctly?

 Distorted guitars need clarity despite their aggressiveness.
-We focus on defined midrange, avoid crossover frequencies with vocals, and use targeted EQ and panning to keep your guitar sound fat—but controlled.
+We focus on a defined midrange, avoid frequency clashes with vocals, and use targeted EQ and panning to keep your guitar sound fat yet controlled.

 How do I fit two electric guitars into the mix?

-Double guitars (e.g., left & right) thrive on stereo spread.
-We pay attention to balanced tones, clean phase accuracy, and, if necessary, work with different amps or microphone setups – this way, the sound is fat, but not muddy.
+Double guitars, typically panned left and right, rely on proper stereo spread.
+We focus on balanced tones, clean phase alignment, and, when needed, different amps or microphone setups so the sound stays fat without turning muddy.

-The bass needs to play in harmony with the kick—not against it.
-We ensure defined low-end frequencies (e.g., 60–80 Hz) and work on the attack range (approx. 700–1000 Hz) to combine punch and presence.
+The bass needs to work in harmony with the kick, not against it.
+We shape defined low-end frequencies (around 60–80 Hz) and focus on the attack range (approximately 700–1000 Hz) to combine punch with clear presence.

 How do you prevent guitars from covering up vocals?

-A classic in rock mixes.
-We work with dynamic EQ processing (side EQ, ducking, multiband compression) to create space for the vocals without losing any power from the guitars.
+A classic challenge in rock mixes.
+We use dynamic EQ techniques such as sidechain EQ, ducking, and multiband compression to create space for the vocals without sacrificing the power of the guitars.

 Which frequencies are important for rock guitars?